Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Introduction

-We shall note that the first difference between the $\CalN=2$ superconformal theory and the $\CalN=4$ theory appears at the order $g^{6}_{YM}$, up to which the Feynman diagrams in the $\CalN=4$ theory were computed in~\cite{Plefka:2001bu,Arutyunov:2001hs}.
-Therefore a direct computation of Feynman diagrams in the $\CalN=2$ theory up to this order seems to be possible and would be a non-trivial test of our results.
+Note that the first difference between the $\CalN=2$ superconformal theory and the $\CalN=4$ theory appears at the order $\gym^6$.
+In this order the Feynman diagrams in the $\CalN=4$ theory were computed in~\cite{Plefka:2001bu,Arutyunov:2001hs}.
+Therefore a direct computation of Feynman diagrams in the $\CalN=2$ theory up to $\gym^6$ seems to be possible and will test our results.

-Some unusual features in this work are: (i) the theory localizes not on a counting problem, but on a nontrivial matrix model, (ii) there is a one-loop factor involving an index theorem for transversally elliptic operators~\cite{MR0482866,MR0341538}.
+We notice a couple of features in this work unusual in the studies of topological field theories: (i) the theory localizes not on a counting problem, but on a nontrivial matrix model, (ii) there is a one-loop factor involving an index theorem for transversally elliptic operators~\cite{MR0482866,MR0341538}.
+However, we should not be surprised, as even though we are using cohomological field theory methods, we study the physical untwisted theory.

-In section 2 we give details about the $\CalN=2$, the $\CalN=2^*$ and $\CalN=4$ SYM theories on a four-sphere $S^4$.
-In section 3 we make a localization argument to compute the partition function for these theories.
-Section 4 explains the computation of the one-loop determinant~\cite{MR0341538,MR0482866}, or, mathematically speaking, of the equivariant Euler class of the infinite-dimensional normal bundle in the localization formula.
+In section 2 we describe the $\CalN=2$, the $\CalN=2^*$ and the $\CalN=4$ SYM theories on $S^4$.
+In section 3 we explain the localization principle for these theories.
+Section 4 proceeds with the computation of the one-loop determinant~\cite{MR0341538,MR0482866}, or, mathematically speaking, of the equivariant Euler class of the infinite-dimensional normal bundle to the localization locus.
 In section 5 we consider instanton corrections.

-There are some open questions and immediate directions in which one can proceed: \begin{enumerate} \item{ One can consider more general supersymmetric Wilson loops like studied in~\cite{Drukker:2007qr,Drukker:2007yx,Drukker:2007dw} and try to prove the conjectural relations of those with matrix models or two-dimensional super Yang-Mills theory.
-Perhaps it will be also possible to extend the analysis of those more general loops to (superconformal) $\CalN=2$ theories like it is done in the present work. }
+There are open questions and several immediate directions to explore: \begin{enumerate} \item{ One can consider more general supersymmetric Wilson loops~\cite{Drukker:2007qr,Drukker:2007yx,Drukker:2007dw} and try to prove the conjectures relating those loops with matrix models or two-dimensional super Yang-Mills theory. }